Skip to footer content

 Understanding TensorFlow.NET

 TensorFlow.NET is a .NET binding for TensorFlow, allowing developers to use TensorFlow functionality directly within C# and .NET application layers.
 Developed by the community and maintained by the SciSharp organization, TensorFlow.NET provides a seamless integration of TensorFlow's machine learning and neural networks' capabilities with the versatility of the .NET platform.
-It enables C# developers to build neural networks, train models, or training images, and deploy ML models using TensorFlow's extensive system APIs and tools.
+It enables C# developers to build neural networks, train models, and deploy ML models using TensorFlow's extensive system APIs and tools.

 Key Features of TensorFlow.NET